-Once a child is determined to be eligible for special education services, a team including parents, teachers, therapists and school administrators will meet to develop an Individualized Education Program (IEP).
-Any services, accommodations, or supports that your child needs for his or her education should be written into the IEP.
+Once a child is eligible for special education services, a team including parents, teachers, therapists and school administrators will meet to develop an Individualized Education Program (IEP).
+Any services that your child needs for his or her education should be written into the IEP.